Saturation of algebraic surfaces: Saturation of surfaces

 \subsection{Saturation of the schematic locus}

-Proposition \ref{prop:saturation} shows that any surface $X\in \Dalg$ has a saturation $\eta_{X}\colon X\to X^{\sat}$.
-If $X$ is a schematic surface, then by \cite[Proposition 2.9]{BodBon5} it has a \emph{scheme-saturation} $X\to X^{\schsat}$ defined by the same universal property as $X^{\sat}$, but with category $\Dalg$ replaced by the category $\cD$ of schematic surfaces, see Remark \ref{rem:scheme-saturated}.
-We note the following relation between those two.
+Recall that by Corollaries \ref{cor:saturation-exists} and \ref{cor:sat_unique}, every surface $X$ has a unique saturation $X\into X^{\sat}$; and every schematic surface has a unique scheme-saturation $X\into X^{\schsat}$.
+The following observation relates those two.

-\begin{LEM} Consider a surface $X$.
-Then $(X^{\sat})^{\sch}\cong (X^{\sch})^{\schsat} $, i.e. the schematic locus of the saturated model of $X$ is the scheme-saturated model of the schematic locus of $X$. \end{LEM} \begin{proof} By uniqueness of scheme-saturation, see Lemma \ref{lem:sat_uniq} and Remark \ref{rem:scheme-saturated}, it is enough to check that $(X^{\sat})^{\sch}$ is scheme-saturated and contains $X^{\sch}$ as a big open subscheme.
+\begin{PROP} For every surface $X$ we have a natural isomorphism $(X^{\sat})^{\sch}\cong (X^{\sch})^{\schsat}$ which restricts to the identity on $X^{\sch}$.
+In other words, the schematic locus of the saturation of $X$ is the scheme-saturation of the schematic locus of $X$. \end{PROP} \begin{proof} By uniqueness of scheme-saturation (Corollary \ref{cor:sat_unique}), it is enough to check that the schematic locus $(X^{\sat})^{\sch}$ is scheme-saturated and contains $X^{\sch}$ as a big open subscheme.